sg0/Shredder/README.md

 **status shredder_cliques(int\* size, int\*\*\* decomposition)**

 	Decomposes the graph loaded into Shredder's memory into cliques (right now only triangles), and saves in the arguments passed, the graph in Shredder's memory will be keet intact, the caller is reposible for freeing the memory used for storing the decompositions, once the need is over.
-This can be conveniently done using shredder_delete_cliques
+This can be conveniently done using shredder_delete_cliques.

 	- size : Address of the variable where size of the decomposition  will be stored.
 	- decomposition : Address of a double pointer where a 2D array of decompositions will be stored.
 					  The array will contain indices of the rowidx corresponding the vertices picked from graph loaded through shredder_read_graph.
 					  Each row in the array will contain a clique.

 **double shredder_decomposition_time()**

 	Will return the time spend for decomposing a graph already loaded into Shredder's memoroy.
 	This function can be used either for star or clique decomposition.
 The function should be called after the call of shredder_stars or shredder_cliques.
 Timing information will be lost once shredder_delete_graph is called.
 Unit of time is second.

 **status shredder_delete_graph()**